 If you're going to focus on studying seriously, especially for more than 40 hours, it make sense to make sure you're spending it studying for the right test.
 Conversely, if you have fewer than 40 hours left (for example, only 20 hours), you should probably not spend 8 hours figuring out what test to take.

 If you care about your scores and are generally willing to invest the effort to get the best score, then taking a realistic practice SAT and a realistic practice ACT is a must.
 This method is not only good for telling if you're better at the ACT or SAT, but is also good practice in and of itself.
 If you're serious about the SAT or ACT, it would be a mistake not to do this.

 How Do I Find Out Whether I'm Better at the ACT or SAT?

 Step 1: Take a Full Practice SAT and a Full Practice ACT

-Get a real ACT practice test and a real SAT practice test (you can click on the links to get 3 of each for free).
+Get a real ACT practice test and a real SAT practice test (you can click on the links to get three of each for free).
 Make sure to choose one that you have not already used.
 Also, ideally, you should create a realistic testing environment with a timer, calculator, watch, and a quiet room.